RolnickLab/OpenForest/README.md

 ![openforest_logo](./images/logo_wo_background.png)

-OpenForest is an initiative to centralize open access forest monitoring dataset.
+OpenForest is an initiative to centralize open access forest monitoring datasets.
 This repository is open to contributions.
 It has been motivated by our work **OpenForest: A data catalogue for machine learning in forest monitoring** (link will be provided soon).

 Each the datasets listed in [OpenForest](./OpenForest.csv) follows these critera which are discussed in the corresponding article.
 If you want to add a new dataset, please ensure that it follows the same criteria before proceeding to the next stage.